axonivy-market/gdpr-utils/gdpr-utils-product/README.md

 ### Check the business case details

-You  can check the `Business Case Details` of this process later by opening it in the Portal - if data are deleted it is mentioned here.
+You can check the `Business Case Details` of this process later by starting the **Data deletion summary**(`gdpr-utils/1943EA22591E28D4/startSummaryPage.ivp`) process or opening it in the Portal - if data are deleted it is mentioned here.

 ![business-details-page](images/business-details-page.png)